dracor-org/theatre-classique/README.md

 before importing the Théâtre Classique sources into FreDraCor that have not yet been adopted upstream.

-After an update the `dracor` branch should be rebases onto the `main` branch.
+After an update the `dracor` branch should be rebased onto the `main` branch.